contiv/vpp/docs/dev-guide/SERVICES.md

 and/or transforms the received data and sends it to the layer below.
 On the top of the stack is are K8s state data for endpoints and services as reflected into Etcd by KSR.
-With each layer the abstraction level decreases until at the very bottom of the stacj a set of NAT rules is calculated and installed into the VPP by the Ligato/vpp-agent.
+With each layer the abstraction level decreases until at the very bottom of the stack a set of NAT rules is calculated and installed into the VPP by the Ligato/vpp-agent.

 The Service plugin consists of two components: the Policy Processor that matches